michaelknoch/angular2-boilerplate/README.md

 `npm i`

-start webservers and filewatchers
+start webserver and filewatchers for development (using systemjs)

 `gulp watch`

-deploy for production
+deploy for production (bundling project to app.bundle.js, with inlined style and html using browserify)

 `npm run deploy`